Today, you’ll learn how to reinvest stock gains.

-The real question is what are the main purpose of trading.
+The real question is, what are the primary purpose of trading.

-The trader can be near retirement in which reinvestment does not make sense.
+The trader can be near retirement in which reinvestment makes little sense.

 - Broker risk

-The temptation to trade big positions will always be there and the trader may not be able to control it.
+The temptation to trade big positions will always be there, and the trader may not control himself.